canjad/python/README.md

 # python
-this is python learning myself process
+this is a Python learning process, and I suggested looking for each branch to see my project if you have any questions please ask me thank you.